oktadev/okta-blog/_source/_posts/2018-06-05-authentication-vanilla-js.md

 {% img blog/vanilla-js/hello-world-red.png alt:"Hello World" width:"600" %}{: .center-image }

-Tab back to your browser and refresh.
+Go back to your browser and refresh.
 Voila, red text! **Mind blown**!
-Okay, so it's not the most impressive example ever, but it is a basic example of how you can interact with HTML elements with JavaScript.
+Okay, it's not the most impressive example ever, but it is a basic example of how you can interact with HTML elements with JavaScript.

 ### Create Nodes

-By leveraging the DOM you can build and render complex, dynamic objects.
-Now that you are a ninja at changing colors try something a bit more advanced: creating nodes.
+You can build and render complex, dynamic objects by leveraging the DOM.
+Now that you are a ninja at changing colors try something more advanced: creating nodes.
 A "node" in this context is an HTML element ("nodes" and "elements" are frequently used to represent the same thing).

 You can use the DOM to append a `<div>Oh my!</div>` to the `<app />` element.
 Modify `main.js` to the following.